 T.S.S Clacton was used as a cargo vessel and was commissioned as H.M.S.
 Clacton on the 7th October 1914.
 Clacton was sunk by German submarine U73 on the 22nd October 1917 in the Mediterranean.

-P.S.
-Claud Hamilton was launched on the 3rd June 1875 she was the largest steamer in the company and was named after the Chairman of the company and served the company for 22 years.
+John elder launched this ship on the 3rd June 1875 she was the largest steamer in the company and was named after the Chairman of the company and served the company for 22 years.
 In 1897 she was sold to the Corporation of the City of London and used between Gravesend and Deptford on the Thames as a cattle carrier before being purchased by Dutch Shipbreakers in July 1914.

 T.S.S Colchester was built by Earle’s Shipbuilding of Hull and commissioned in 1889; she had a long career as a merchant vessel, until she was captured by the Germans during the First World War and subsequently sunk by the royal navy and scrapped in 1919.